 At the moment, there is no uniform approach globally when it comes to this market.
 The regulatory industry continues to act on a local level with each broker applying for regulation in a chosen location and some organizations are more active than others.
 In Japan, one of the world's most active retail Forex market, the Financial Services Authority (FSA) regulates all markets including retail foreign exchange.
 The FSA is proactive in regulating retail Forex trading and has reduced the maximum leverage that can be made available to retail Forex traders several times in the last few years.
-In the United Kingdom where the FCA (formerly the FSA) is the main regulatory agency and in most of continental Europe, regulation is in scant amount and as mentioned above, there are few limits on the amount of leverage offered.
+In the United Kingdom where the FCA (formerly the FSA) is the main regulatory agency and in most of continental Europe, there are few limits on the amount of leverage offered.